Ethernet: Repeaters and hubs

 For signal degradation and timing reasons, coaxial Ethernet segments have a restricted size.
 Somewhat larger networks can be built by using an Ethernet repeater.
 Early repeaters had only two ports, allowing, at most, a doubling of network size.
 Once repeaters with more than two ports became available, it was possible to wire the network in a star topology.
 Early experiments with star topologies (called Fibernet) using optical fiber were published by 1978.

 Shared cable Ethernet is always hard to install in offices because its bus topology is in conflict with the star topology cable plans designed into buildings for telephony.
-Modifying Ethernet to conform to twisted pair telephone wiring already installed in commercial buildings provided another opportunity to lower costs, expand the installed base, and leverage building design, and, thus, twisted-pair Ethernet was the next logical development in the mid-1980s.
+Modifying Ethernet to conform to twisted-pair telephone wiring already installed in commercial buildings provided another opportunity to lower costs, expand the installed base, and leverage building design, and, thus, twisted-pair Ethernet was the next logical development in the mid-1980s.

 Ethernet on unshielded twisted-pair cables (UTP) began with StarLAN at 1 Mbit/s in the mid-1980s.
 In 1987 SynOptics introduced the first twisted-pair Ethernet at 10 Mbit/s in a star-wired cabling topology with a central hub, later called LattisNet.
 These evolved into 10BASE-T, which was designed for point-to-point links only, and all termination was built into the device.
 This changed repeaters from a specialist device used at the center of large networks to a device that every twisted pair-based network with more than two machines had to use.
 The tree structure that resulted from this made Ethernet networks easier to maintain by preventing most faults with one peer or its associated cable from affecting other devices on the network.

-Despite the physical star topology and the presence of separate transmit and receive channels in the twisted pair and fiber media, repeater-based Ethernet networks still use half-duplex and CSMA/CD, with only minimal activity by the repeater, primarily generation of the jam signal in dealing with packet collisions.
+Despite the physical star topology and the presence of separate transmit and receive channels in the twisted pair and fiber media, repeater-based Ethernet networks still use half-duplex and CSMA/CD, with only minimal activity by the repeater, primarily the generation of the jam signal in dealing with packet collisions.
 Every packet is sent to every other port on the repeater, so bandwidth and security problems are not addressed.
 The total throughput of the repeater is limited to that of a single link, and all links must operate at the same speed.